 Device Overview

 A pin header (or simply header) is a form of electrical connector, often associated with ribbon cable connectors.
-It consists of one or more rows of pins typically spaced 0.1 inches (2.54 mm) apart, but sometimes 2 millimetres (0.079 in) or 0.05 inches (1.27 mm) is used as well.
+It consists of one or more rows of pins typically spaced 0.1 inches (2.54 mm) apart, but sometimes 2 millimeters (0.079 in) or 0.05 inches (1.27 mm) is used as well.

 clip0669In addition to being used to connect to a ribbon cable connector, pin headers often also function as recipients for jumpers.
-The most common jumper spacing is 0.1 inches (2.54 mm) spacing, though 2 millimetres (0.079 in) is sometimes used in smaller products.
+The most common jumper spacing is 0.1 inches (2.54 mm) spacing, though 2 millimeters (0.079 in) is sometimes used in smaller products.

 Pin header connectors are thus "male" connectors (female counterparts do exist, but these are normally just called "header connectors", without "pin") and are mostly used inside equipment, rather than being used as a connector on the outside of the device.